LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

 ## Search

-The search bar will limit data to only its results across all dashboards and views of LiveIntent.
+The search bar will limit data to only its results across all dashboards and views of Intent Analyzer.

 You are able to search for keywords in messages or metadata like conversation IDs.